 These device-based redirections are made possible using Smart Rules—a feature of Uniqode’s dynamic QR Code platform that lets you define custom routing logic based on device type.

-New to dynamic QR Codes?
+Want to do more with dynamic QR Codes?

 - Change the URL anytime, avoiding reprinting costs